 In June of 2007, I took a huge leap of faith and moved to Oregon.
 I left my whole family and most of my friends behind to take on a dream job at Oregon State University.
-Currently I’m the Associate Director of Operations at the OSU Open Source Lab and help make sure important open source projects keep their servers running!
+Currently I'm the Director at the OSU Open Source Lab and help make sure important open source projects keep their servers running!

 In the digital world, I've been involved with Gentoo Linux since 2003 helping maintain and design their server infrastructure.
 I haven't been helping them as much in the last few years but I still help them out when I can.
 I also help maintain a few packages in Gentoo which is a lot of fun!
 Getting involved with Gentoo was the catalyst that got me really getting involved in online communities and open source.

 Its actually because of my involvement with Gentoo that got me to where I am today.
 Gentoo was one of the first projects hosted by the OSL back when it started and I got to know quite a few of the OSL'ers back then.
 Its funny to think I went from being a client to the provider!
 It's certainly amazing the networking connections you can attain via online friends.